orbit-love/github-actions-templates/README.md

 ![Orbit API key location](images/orbit_api_key_location.png)

-Your Orbit workspace ID is the part of your Orbit workspace URL that immediately followers the `app.orbit.love`.
+Your Orbit workspace ID is the part of your Orbit workspace URL that immediately follows the `app.orbit.love`.
 For example, if the URL was `https://app.orbit.love/my-workspace`, then your Orbit workspace ID is `my-workspace`.

 Follow these steps to add your `ORBIT_API_KEY` and `ORBIT_WORKSPACE_ID` to your GitHub repository secrets: